Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.

 2. Natural-looking

 If you are looking for a blusher that is natural looking, this is the one.
-Even though the color that I’ve gotten contain pearl (#01), I thought it looked quite matte on the skin.
-In fact, there’s only a light sprinkle of fine glitter powder which is only visible if you take a closer look.
+Even though the color that I’ve gotten is said to contain pearl (#01), I thought it looks quite matte on the skin.
+In fact, the fine glitter powder is only visible if you take a closer look.

 That’s why I’ve been able to use Cezanne natural blusher for casual outings such as running errands or getting groceries.
 Look at the photos below.
 Doesn’t this resemble a naturally-flushed cheek?